See Related Galleries

 The first person of European ancestry to venture into the Yellowstone region was American trapper and explorer John Colter, who reached the area in 1807–08.
 Colter had been a part of the Lewis and Clark Expedition but left the group in 1806.

-One of the most iconic images that comes to mind when thinking about Yellowstone Park is the famous geyser, Old Faithful—which erupts an average of every 92 minutes.
+One of the most iconic images that come to mind when thinking about Yellowstone Park is the famous geyser, Old Faithful—which erupts an average of every 92 minutes.
 The eruptions last from 1.5 to 5.5 minutes.
 Visitors are impressed by the billowing steam and watch as 3,700 to 8,400 gallons of hot water are ejected high into the air at each eruption.

 Yellowstone is also known for its steamy, boiling hot springs and multi-colored mud pots.
-You can walk along the boardwalks past the blue green pools and take in the various natural geothermal features.
+You can walk along the boardwalks past the blue-green pools and take in the various natural geothermal features.

 You can travel south of Yellowstone via the John D. Rockefeller, Jr., Memorial Parkway, (an 80-mile drive established in 1972) to the Grand Teton National Park.
 Rockefeller was a conservationist and philanthropist who was instrumental in the creation and enlargement of many national parks.
 The drive is filled with remains of old homesteads and iconic vistas.
 This is a great improvement from the early years of the park when travel to and in the park was challenging.

-Additionally, in early days, travelers had to deal with the ongoing fighting between Native Americans and the U.S. government.
+Additionally, in the early days, travelers had to deal with the ongoing fighting between Native Americans and the U.S. government.
 The Battle of the Little Bighorn (June 1876) had taken place only some 150 miles to the northeast of Yellowstone.
 The following year Chief Joseph and followers traveled through Yellowstone in their attempt to evade capture by U.S. troops.
-They briefly held several park visitors hostage before all escaped or were released.
+They briefly held several park visitors hostage, before all escaped or were released.

 By the numbers: Yellowstone National Park contains 3,472 square miles and measures 63 miles north to south and 54 miles east to west.
 The highest point in the park is 11,358' at Eagle Peak and the lowest point in the park is 5,282' at Reese Creek.
 There are more than 300 active geysers and more than 290 waterfalls.
 There are five park entrances and 466 miles of roads with 15 miles of boardwalk.